-Rob was a runner himself in high school although he often found himself on the coaching side of things, eventually focusing on teaching Math and coaching cross country.
-However, his itch to get out of the midwest eventually got the best of him.
-Soon after graduating from Purdue University, Rob’s first trip outside the US landed him in a town called Ntchisi where he spent 3 years teaching math and training teachers in Malawi through the Peace Corps.
-He was also lucky enough to help start cross country teams at schools he would frequent.
+Rob was a high school runner but eventually found himself on the coaching side of things once he reached college.
+His itch to get out of the Midwest eventually got the best of him.
+Soon after graduating from Purdue University, Rob’s first trip outside the US landed him in Ntchisi, Malawi where he spent three years teaching high school students, training mathematics teachers, and coaching cross country runners through the Peace Corps.
 He fell in love with the Warm Heart of Africa, learning to speak Chichewa and greetings in many other Bantu languages.
-Rob eventually settled in The Big Apple soon after his time in Malawi.
+Rob eventually settled in The Big Apple soon after his return from Malawi.
 He feels that New York brings the world to him everyday he walks out the door.

 Director, Co-Owner, Group Leader